 • Infant Tickets: Any child older than 23 months must have a ticket to enter the building.

 • Listening Devices: Hearing-impaired fans can obtain assistive listening devices, upon request, at the Information Desks.
 Although the service is free, a driver’s license is required for deposit.

 • Lost and Found: For claiming or reporting lost items, contact the Event Office on the Concourse Level at Section 128 or call 408-999-5847 after the event.

-• Marijuana: The smoking of legal medical marijuana or any illegal substance is prohibited on HP Pavilion at San Jose premises.
+• Marijuana: The smoking of legal medical marijuana or any illegal substance is prohibited on SAP Center at San Jose premises.

 • Paging: No paging of guests by name is possible except in cases of extreme emergency.
 In such cases, contact the Event Office on the Concourse Level near Section 128 or call 408-287-7070.